Arnold Lequis: German Revolution

-Lequis gained importance during the Skirmish of the Berlin Schloss where troops of the Volksmarinedivision billeted in the Berlin Palace and in the Marstall in Berlin at Christmas 1918.
+Lequis gained importance during the 1918 Christmas crisis where troops of the Volksmarinedivision billeted in the Berlin Palace and in the Marstall in Berlin at Christmas 1918.
 Lequis was entrusted with the Guards Cavalry Rifle Division to secure the government district.
 The sailors of the Volksmarinedivision intended to make the agreed handover of the castle to the government dependent on the payment of their wages, which were currently refused.
 On the morning of December 24, 1918, the castle and stables were opened fire upon by the troops of Lequis with military equipment.
 However, due to the support of the civilian population that had flocked to the area, the troops had to withdraw again.
 After Lequis gave a thoughtless newspaper interview after the crisis was settled, he was replaced by General Freiherr von Lüttwitz and promoted to an officer.
 On June 23, 1919, he was taken over by the Provisional Reichswehr as leader of Reichswehr Brigade 8 in Upper Silesia and put in charge of border protection.
 After the Kapp Putsch, Lequis retired from military service on September 18, 1920.
 Three months later he was given the rank of General of the Infantry.